 Use the article as the source of a topic you instruct your students to write about.
 Depending on their level, it may be an instruction to dive deeper into the topic, provide a counter argument, or find one aspect of the article to focus on.

 Being such engaging content, students generally have no problem discussing these articles, asking questions, and comparing experiences.
-Annelise’s team have taken the hard work out by providing questions in each article that are structured in a variety of ways.
+We’ve taken the hard work out by providing questions in each article that are structured in a variety of ways.
 This is an opportunity for you to model answers for your students, and to encourage robust conversation.

 Whether in smaller discussion groups or as a whole class, you may choose to support more visual learning by developing charts, imagery, or artwork that further explores the article and main themes.
 What a wonderful chance for visual learners to express themselves more comfortably and to reinforce their own understanding of the lesson.

 There are hundreds of ways students can engage with content in LiteracyPlanet.
-Along with Intrepizine, another popular feature is the Custom Spelling Tool.
-Variations of this allow both teachers and students to create their own spelling lists and then apply these words in a raft of missions in the program.
+Along with Intrepizine, another popular feature is the Custom Spelling Tool (for educators), or My Words (for students).
+They allow both teachers and students to create their own spelling lists and then apply these words in a raft of missions in the program.
 There is a vocabulary list provided at the end of each Intrepizine article.
-Copy and paste into the Custom Spelling Tool to drive a deeper understanding of the terminology associated with the topic.
+Copy and paste into the Custom Spelling Tool/My Words to drive a deeper understanding of the terminology associated with the topic.

 Some of the articles, like our Penguin Awareness Day text, offer suggestions for children to get involved in their learning in a deeper way.
 Organising fundraisers for certain causes, or dress up fun as a class culture exercise can further infuse the theme and lessons.